Cookies & Cups > Recipes > Dessert > Cheesecake > Sopapilla Cheesecake Bars

 2. Unroll 1 can of crescent rolls and lay flat in the bottom of the baking dish.
 Stretch the rolls to cover the bottom of the pan and pinch any seams closed.

-4. Spread this over top of the crescent roll layer.
+4. Spread this over the top of the crescent roll layer.

-5. Unroll the remaining can of crescent rolls and lay this on top of the cream cheese mixture and again, pinch any open seams closed as best you can.
+5. Unroll the remaining can of crescent rolls and lay them on top of the cream cheese mixture, and again, pinch any open seams closed as best you can.

-6. Pour the melted butter evenly on the top.
+6. Pour the melted butter evenly on top.

-8. Bake for 30 minutes until top is golden brown.
+8. Bake for 30 minutes until the top is golden brown.

 9. Let cool for approximately 20 minutes and then cover and refrigerate for 4 hours or overnight.